SIG55 Workshop

 The program is available on the congress website: TBC

 The event is intended to be an inaugural workshop to mark the official launch of the newly formed ERCOFTAC Special Interest Group - SIG55 on Advanced Numerical Methods for Scale-Resolving Simulations.
-The event aims to bring together a diverse group of researchers and practitioners, ranging from established experts to early-career scientists and PhD students, as well as industrial partners, to build momentum, visibility, and a collaborative foundation for the SIG’s activities.
+The workshop aims to bring together a diverse group of researchers and practitioners, ranging from established experts to early-career scientists and PhD students, as well as industrial partners, to define a shared vision and lay the groundwork for a next-generation roadmap in computational fluid dynamics (CFD) research and development.
+With a growing need for robust, accurate and efficient CFD tools capable of tackling multi-scale and multi-physics flow problems, the workshop will provide a platform to identify key challenges and foster interdisciplinary exchange toward innovative numerical strategies, open-source software frameworks, and community-driven benchmark definitions in the context of scale-resolving simulation.

 Objectives: